thomhurst/TUnit/README.md

 | MSTest    | 1,218.99 ms | 21.754 ms | 18.166 ms | 1,216.28 ms |

-### Scenario: A test that takes 50ms to execute, repeated 100 times
+### Scenario: A test that takes 50ms to execute, repeated 100 times (including spawning a new process and initialising tne test framework)

 #### ubuntu-latest